akimon658/akimon658.github.io/content/about/index.en.md

 I can't test on Safari because I don't have Apple devices.
 If you find any issues, please report on [GitHub](https://github.com/Akimon658/akimon658.github.io/issues)!

+## License

+Unless otherwise noted, the content of this site is licensed under [CC BY 4.0](https://github.com/Akimon658/akimon658.github.io/blob/main/LICENSE) license.